wisdomtl/Kotlin-Animation-DSL/README.md

     start()
 }
 ```
-the code is just like an english article.
+The code is just like an english article.